Middle East Film and Comic Con: Events and Attractions

 The festival houses the Artist Alley, which gives up-and-coming local artists a platform to display and sell their pop culture creations.
 In addition, the International Artist Alley showcases global creators who have played an influential role in the world of comics, manga and the arts through their specialized skills in sketching, animation, editing, storytelling, fan art and animation.

-MEFCC also has a dedicated Gaming Arena which has held tournaments ranging from PUBG, FIFA, CS:GO, Valorant, Fortnite and Tekken.
+MEFCC also has a dedicated Gaming Arena which has held tournaments ranging from FC 26, Fortnite, Tekken and more.
 In 2022, a prize money pool of approximately AED 30,000 was available to contestants.

 Other facilities at the venue include the Festival Plaza, an entertainment and relaxation zone with food trucks, where fans can enjoy music and dance performances, and other forms of entertainment.